Empirical Understanding of Deletion Privacy: Experiences, Expectations, and Measures: Results

 \subsubsection{Deleted posts that are about the users themselves need more protection}

-One of the CI parameters that we explored in this study is the subject of the deleted posts.
-We performed a pairwise statistical test (i.e., 20 tests) between all the possible subjects (the significant value was adjusted to 0.05/20) to see any significant differences.
-The only post subject that has acceptability scores with a different distribution than all other subjects is the ``user itself'' (p < 0.002).
-This difference is shown in the average scores, where the flows with the subject ``user itself'' have a 0.35 Likert-scale point less acceptability.
+One of the CI parameters that we explored in this study is the ``subject'' of the deleted posts.
+The only ``subject'' that has a significant difference ($p$ < 0.001) with the baseline \textit{null} subject (i.e., not specifying any particular subject) is the ''user itself.''
+We further see this point in the average score of the flows.
+On average, the flows with ``user itself'' as the subject had a 0.35 Likert-scale point less acceptability.
+This point shows that users are more concerned about the deleted posts with themselves as subject than anyone else.